pdp10/r-sbpipe/README.md

 ```

 ## How to build this package (for developers)
-Conda recipe for SBpiper retrieves the code from the github branch: `master`.
-Therefore, before building the conda package, make sure that this branch is updated with the new version.
+Conda recipe for SBpiper retrieves the code from the github branch: `develop`.
 Anaconda client is needed and can be installed with the following commands:
 ```
 $ conda install anaconda-client
 $ anaconda login
 ```
 Build conda package:
 ```
-$ conda-build conda_recipe/meta.yaml -c pdp10 -c r -c defaults -c conda-forge
+$ conda-build conda_recipe/meta.yaml -c pdp10 -c r -c defaults
 ```